+By Olivia Fitzpatrick.
+Last updated 5th August 2021.
 Bad plastic surgery can often result from incorrectly performed surgical procedures, or by inexperienced and unqualified practitioners making mistakes.
-Cases of plastic surgery negligence claims are on the rise, and this short guide aims at giving advice to people who have suffered due to badly executed fat transfer surgery.
+Cases of plastic surgery negligence claims are on the rise, and this short guide aims at giving advice to people who have suffered as a result of surgical fat transfer negligence.

 Select a section: